 This market expansion has allowed Thunder Compute to offer affordable GPU cloud access at price points that would've been impossible two years ago.

-H100 rental prices have seen some of the most dramatic shifts, dropping from historical peaks near $8/hr to a much broader market range today.
-Across tracked providers, H100 80GB pricing now runs from $1.38/hour to $14.19/hour, while some specialized providers are close to the low end of that range.
+H100 rental prices have seen some of the most dramatic shifts, leaving behind historical peaks near $8/hr to a much broader market range today.
+Across tracked providers, H100 80GB pricing now runs from $1.38/hr to $14.19/hr.

-That's where Thunder Compute stands out by offering H100 GPUs at $1.38/hour.
+That's where Thunder Compute stands out by offering H100 GPUs at $1.38/hr.
 These are standard on-demand prices, not promotional rates or spot pricing.

 This H100 price analysis shows how market dynamics are shifting.
 Major cloud providers like AWS have cut costs for H100, H200, and A100 instances by up to 45%, according to recent industry reports.